 Call Boxes and Locations

-911 emergencies and requests for motorist assistance can be reported to District Public Safety at (619) 644-7654 or by using one of the Call Boxes located in each parking lot and inside all campus elevators.
+Minor emergencies and requests for motorist assistance can be reported to District Public Safety at (619) 644-7654 or by using one of the Call Boxes located inside all campus elevators.
+Life threatening emergencies should utilize 911.

 Pay Stations